Strawberry404/git-github/README.md

 # git-github
 small guidline clone it and check it out ;)
-***side note : remember syntax is a meh ,  understand the logic instead , there's pretty usefull links on the website use them*** enjoy .
+***side note : remembering syntax is a meh ,  understand the logic instead , there's pretty usefull links on the website use them*** enjoy .

 first